 Fleet maintenance managers supervise and coordinate the repair and maintenance of the Military’s airplanes, ships, trucks, and other vehicles.
 They establish maintenance schedules, develop work procedures, and direct the operation of maintenance crews.
-From repairing equipment damaged in battle, to providing preventive maintenance, these managers are critical for keeping the Military’s fleet strong.Explore this career outside the military
+They assist in fuel operations and may manage machine shops.
+From repairing equipment damaged in battle to providing preventive maintenance, these managers are critical for keeping the Military’s fleet strong.Explore this career outside the military

 Fleet maintenance managers work in offices located in maintenance yards, shops, and garages.